+SURVEY QUESTIONS

-SURVEY QUESTIONS The following questions were presented to the U.S. survey participants.
-Each inquiry was translated and localised as appropriate for the other regions included in the poll. - 1.
-What best describes your employment status over the last three months? - 2.
+The following questions were presented to the U.S. survey participants.
+Each inquiry was translated and localized as appropriate for the other regions included in the poll.

+- 1. What best describes your employment status over the last three months? - 2.
 In which country do you currently reside? - 3.
 How many full-time employees (FTEs) are in your company? - 4.
 When were you born? - 5.
 Which of the following industries best describes your company? - 6.
 Which best describes your current role within your company? - 7.
 How would you currently rate your overall wellbeing? - 8.
 Do you feel your wellbeing has improved or declined in 2024 (compared to 2023)? - 9.
 To what extent do you agree or disagree with the following statement: My financial situation prevents me from investing in my overall wellbeing. - 10.
 How affordable is tending to your overall wellbeing?

-or declined in 2024 (compared to 2023)?

-23. How would you rate your overall fitness?

-24. How are you currently tending to your fitness?
-Select all that apply.
-25. How frequently are you tending to your fitness?

-26. What is preventing you from tending to your fitness more?
-Select all that apply.
-27. How would you rate your overall nutritional health?

-28. How are you currently practising good nutritional habits?
+- 11. How would you rate your mental wellbeing? - 12.
+Do you feel your mental wellbeing has improved or declined in 2024 (compared to 2023)? - 13.
+What is negatively impacting the state of your mental wellbeing?
+Select all that apply. - 14.
+Which of the following do you struggle with as a result of the state of your mental wellbeing?
+Select all that apply. - 15.
+How important is practicing mindfulness to your overall wellbeing? - 16.
+What are you currently doing to practice mindfulness?
+Select all that apply. - 17.
+How frequently are you practicing mindfulness? - 18.
+How important is therapy/counseling to your overall wellbeing? - 19.
+Are you currently seeing a therapist/counselor? - 20.
+What is preventing you from seeing a therapist/counselor? - 21.
+How would you rate your physical wellbeing? - 22.
+Do you feel your physical wellbeing has improved or declined in 2024 (compared to 2023)? - 23.
+How would you rate your overall fitness? - 24.
+How are you currently tending to your fitness?
+Select all that apply. - 25.
+How frequently are you tending to your fitness? - 26.
+What is preventing you from tending to your fitness more?
+Select all that apply. - 27.
+How would you rate your overall nutritional health? - 28.
+How are you currently practicing good nutritional habits?
 Select all that apply. - 29.
 What is preventing you from eating healthier?
 Select all that apply. - 30.
 How would you rate your overall sleep health? - 31.
 How important is sleep to your wellbeing? - 32.
 On average, how many hours do you sleep each night? - 33.
 What is impacting your sleep quality?
 Select all that apply. - 34.
 Which of the following benefits does your company currently offer to employees?
 Select all that apply. - 35.
-How would you rate your company's benefit programme? - 36.
-Which wellbeing programmes does your company offer - as part of its overall benefits programme?
+How would you rate your company's benefit program? - 36.
+Which wellbeing programs does your company offer as part of its overall benefits program?
 Select all that apply.